mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 There is one more important advantage of the presented reports.
 GCP SKUs are very detailed (which is generally fine), for example every type of CPU is reported under different SKU.
-But it introduces accidental complexity, on the presented dashboards everything is aggregated under single entry "CPU".
+But it introduces accidental complexity, on the presented dashboards everything is aggregated under single entry CPU.
 More convenient to use, when you want to focus on the costs not on the technical details.

 ### BigQuery, Pubsub and Cloud Storage reports